matt-net/matt-net.github.io/README.md

 ### Current Focus

-I'm currently pursuing a Ph.D. at the University of Kent, researching RL algorithms in 5G and beyond.
-My work aims to innovate wireless communications and explore new applications of machine learning.
+I have recently completed my Ph.D. and am now engaged in a postdoctoral position at the University of York.
+My research focuses on advancing wireless communications through the exploration of novel GenAI applications, particularly in the realm of RL algorithms for 5G and beyond.

 ### Skills

 - **Programming Languages**: Python, familiar with Julia, MATLAB
-- **Reinforcement Learning**: DQN, Actor-Critic, Multi-agent RL
+- **Reinforcement Learning**: DQN, Actor-Critic, Multi-agent RL, GenAI, cGAN
 - **Optimization**: Convex optimization, Bayesian optimization